andrewhart098/electronQC/README.md

 # electronQC

-This is a minimal Electron application whose intention is to replace GeckoFX in QuantConnect.Lean in order to graph backtest results in a desktop environment.
+This is a minimal Electron application that can replace GeckoFX in QuantConnect.Lean in order to graph backtest results in a desktop environment.

 ## To Use